bGZo/soul/pages/github action.md

 alias:: github/action
-mark:: makes it easy to automate all your software workflows, now with world-class CI/CD. icon:: 🔁 created:: [[20230625]] title:: github action
+description:: makes it easy to automate all your software workflows, now with world-class CI/CD. icon:: 🔁 created:: [[20230625]] title:: github action